top of page

 One of the symptoms of a Corona infection may be a fever.
 Long-term fever

 (> 38.0°C measured rectally) in pregnancy can be harmful.
 That is why we advise to use paracetamol in case of fever, up to 8 tablets of 500mg per day.
 Is your temperature still higher than 38.0 ° C despite paracetamol?
 Then please contact either us or your GP.
-Social distancing, good (cough) hygiene, ventilating and regular hand washing remain the most important ways to prevent contamination.

 Pregnant: to vaccinate or not to vaccinate...?